amy-hart/diy-kata/README.md

 # DIY Kata

-This repository is aimed at helping you get to grips with the basics of testing in JavaScript.

-Your challenge is to populate the functions and then to write tests for those functions.
+A series of challenges set during my part-time coding bootcamp at Manchester Codes, used as an introduction to unit testing.
+My challenge was to populate the functions and then to write tests for those functions.

 ## Instructions